riverbed/steelscript-netprofiler/docs/tutorial.rst

    port_group                   pgr
    [...text continues...]

-Note that the correct value to pass in the netprofiler_columns.py script is the groupby name, not the Id.
+Note that the correct value to pass in the ``steel netprofiler columns`` script is the groupby name, not the Id.

 Once you have found the set of columns you are interested in, you will now have a means of including them in your report request.
 The following syntax would